griffio/griffio.github.io/_posts/2015-06-12-Remote-First.md

 Environment Drives Culture, Culture Drives Brand.

-Company management, ones with pointy hair, may be swayed into adopting a Remote First Culture when a positive reception can cause the share price to increase rather than it simply makes employees happy/motivated.
+Company management, ones with pointy hair, may be see benefits to adopting a remote first culture when an external positive response causes the Company share price to increase rather than it simply makes employees happy/motivated.

 **What communication problems can be improved when the first assumption is that teams are not co-located?**

-Remote First adoption by Companies means that the weaknesses below are exposed and can be acted on.
+Remote First adoption by companies means that the weaknesses below are exposed and can be acted on for the benefit of all employees.

 * Attendance does not always equal productivity

-* Lack of diversity in hiring and rentention of valuable knowledge if employees have to leave
+* Lack of diversity in hiring or retention of valuable knowledge if employees have to leave

 * Salaries, [Rents](https://www.zumper.com/blog/2015/03/san-francisco-rent-prices-continue-rapid-rise-february/) and Commuting costs increasing in San Francisco/London make remote working more rational and logical.
   * Either that or Tech knowledge workers will have to live in conditions next to their place of [employment](https://www.apple.com/supplier-responsibility/progress-report/)

 * If you are communicating by email then you are effectively remote.
   * Do employees read their emails aloud when working side by side?

-* Email is ineffective communication to raise tickets and get answers.
+* Email is an ineffective communication tool to raise tickets and get answers.
   * e.g Try contacting your IT Helpdesk - this what it feels like to be remote.

 * Provincial culture - local teams working in Desk Farms - local assumptions.
   * Poor knowlege sharing.
 Ever experienced contacting these teams by email to source information?

 * Single Point of Failure.
 Contingency Planning.
-Disaster recovery
+Disaster recovery.
-  * Marching ants
+  * Marching ants.

 * Depending on your circumstances the best time for productivity is lost commuting.

 **Be intentional**

-* Lots of teams choose to work in the same location.
-Provide a quality working environment and not Desk Farms
+* If teams choose to work in the same location.
+Provide a quality working environment and not Desk Farms.

-* If one team member is remote, all the team is effectively remote in attitude
+* If one team member is remote, all the team is effectively remote in attitude.

-* Video technologies allow everyone to show up to meetings equally so they can make decisions too
+* Video technologies allow everyone to show up to meetings equally so they can make decisions too.

-* Remotes should not lag behind the decision makers because of the perception that speed is the deciding factor
+* Remotes should not lag behind the decision makers because of the perception that speed is the deciding factor.

-* Do not make distributed teams across timezones work outside of their normal scheduled hours
+* Do not make distributed teams across timezones work outside of their normal scheduled hours.

-* Todays software is built around the idea that you are not co-located - Mobile messaging, VOIP
+* Todays software is built around the idea that you are not co-located - Mobile messaging, VOIP.
-  * Companies that make this kind of software and are not Remote First, its like saying your products don't work
+  * Companies that make this kind of software and are not Remote First, its like saying your products don't work.

-* Tools gaining growth and mindshare that work locally and remote such as Slack, Trello, Distributed version control.
+* Tools gaining growth and mindshare that work locally and remote such as Slack, Trello, Distributed version. control.

 * Remote first teams can become increasingly skilful and have better empathy
   * The skill set to acquire in the next few years is distributed working practices